AUDIT TRIAL

 g) Participation in multidiscipline practices

-h) Participation in organizations providing general and management consultancy, data processing, company registrar services
+h) Participation in organizations providing general and management

 a.
 Custody of money held on behalf of client